Shelter Care Resources

 HELP!
 I am homeless

-The process of getting from the street to a home is lengthy, but if you really want to, you can do it.
 You have to be willing to follow very specific steps and rules and comply with certain policies, but the end result is having a home for your family.
-We are here to help you through every step of the process.

 TB TEST

-If you are homeless and looking for a shelter, start with this step: All shelters require a TB test.
-Go first to your local clinic and get one.
-My suggestion for Oxnard is Las Islas, because you can walk in.
-It may take a while.
-Like, hours.
 It will take 48 hours to verify and you usually can't get into a place before that.
-You will need one for you and any children who will be living with you where you are going.
+You will need a current TB test for you and any family members who will be living with you where you are going.

 PHONE INTERVIEW